Entry requirements for Indonesia

 Day 5.
 Ubud → Amed

-It’s time to leave Ubud behind to head towards the east of Bali, one of the most special areas of the island.
-If you read other itineraries of Bali in 10 days, they may not include Amed.
-I, however, did not want to leave this small fishing town out of my guide, as I consider it to be quite a magical and enchanting place.
+It’s time to leave Ubud behind and head towards the eastern part of the island, one of the most special areas.
+If you read other itineraries for Bali in 10 days, they may not include Amed, Bali.
+I, however, did not want to leave this small fishing town out of my travel guide, as I consider it to be quite a magical and enchanting place.

 To make the journey from Ubud to Amed, I recommend hiring a driver-guide, since it is convenient to take advantage of the trip to make some stops along the way.
-In this way, the driver will pick you up at your hotel in Ubud, take you to the places I mention below, and drop you off at your hotel in Amed.
+The driver will pick you up at your hotel in Ubud, take you to the places I mention below, and drop you off at your hotel in Amed.

-HOTELS IN AMED: Book 2 nights in Amed.
+🏨 ACCOMMODATION IN AMED: Book 2 nights in Amed.
 There are many hotels to choose from.
-Below, you’ll see several recommended hotels for different budgets: Bubu Racok Homestay, Bali Dive Resort Amed (our accommodation), Amed Beach Villa, The Griya Villas & Spa.
+Below, you’ll see several recommended hotels for different budgets:

 Tukad Cepung Waterfall